n-kirstyy/Ink-Narrative-Validator/README.md

     reports/ — Human-readable .txt report per story plots/ — Performance plots (runtime, memory, CPU) as PNGs story_graphs/ — Narrative structure graph images per story

+## DATA files
+This repository also includes files that were used for testing and their results

 ## References
 Verbrugge, C. (2003).
 A structure for modern computer narratives.